roman-vasi1enko/HTML-to-GIF-Converter/README.md

 1. You can start checking GIFs as soon as the script logs "GIF created successfully at: ...".
 2. If you need to make adjustments in the `config.js` file, stop the script at any moment.
 You don't have to wait until it finishes.
 3. If you need to reduce the size of the GIF, but don't want to mess with the quality configurations - use the [ImageOptim](https://imageoptim.com/) app.
 It is fast, free, and provides great results.
+4. Sometimes HTML banners are built with extra style rules positioning the banner container a few pixels away from browser borders.
+By default, the script will reset the banner's `body` element styles (margin & padding).
+If the styles are applied to a different element, copy the CSS selector of that element using your browser's inspect tool and replace the `resetOffset` variable in the `config.js` file.